duzdunya/flet-password-wallet/README.md

 **Store your passwords, locally, secure, in a simple way.
 Remember once, the master password.**

-This software writed in python using flet and has a beatufil user interface.
+This software writed in python using flet and has a beautiful user interface.

 Video Presentation (Turkish):
 [youtube](https://www.youtube.com/watch?v=0g_oMW8kKD8&feature=youtu.be)